 Created in 2016 to promote gender inclusion at Amey through attracting, supporting, developing and retaining women in our business at all stages of their career.
 We are a virtual group of over 400 employees based on Yammer and open for all employees to join.

-Anyone can join LGBT+Allies!
-This network aims to build an environment that's safe and inclusive of lesbian, gay, bi, and trans people and their allies.
+Anyone can join Pride Network.
+Our aim is to build an environment that's safe and inclusive of lesbian, gay, bi and trans people and their allies.
 The group takes part in Pride across the UK and hosts online social and learning events.
 Join the conversation on Yammer to find out more.
-Just search LGBT+Allies.

 Embracing the power of culture by bringing together multicultural colleagues to promote and educate on the diversity of cultures across the business.